Rule 110

 The Rule 110 cellular automaton (often called simply Rule 110) is an elementary cellular automaton with interesting behavior on the boundary between stability and chaos.
 In this respect, it is similar to Conway's Game of Life.
 Like Life, Rule 110 with a particular repeating background pattern is known to be Turing complete.
 This implies that, in principle, any calculation or computer program can be simulated using this automaton.

 Definition

 In an elementary cellular automaton, a one-dimensional pattern of 0s and 1s evolves according to a simple set of rules.
 Whether a point in the pattern will be 0 or 1 in the new generation depends on its current value, as well as on those of its two neighbors.

 The Rule 110 automaton has the following set of rules:

 The name "Rule 110" derives from the fact that this rule can be summarized in the binary sequence 01101110; interpreted as a binary number, this corresponds to the decimal value 110.
+This is the Wolfram code naming scheme.